-1. New revenue potential: by extending your business operation to new overseas territories you gain access to a whole new audience, meaning millions of potential new customers, and more sales.
+- New revenue potential: by extending your business model to new overseas territories you gain access to a whole new audience, meaning millions of potential new customers, and more sales.

-2. A greater breadth of investment opportunities: taking your business abroad could attract international investment and you could benefit from opportunities that may not exist in the UK.
-Many governments, for an example, offer incentives to companies to do business in their country.
+- A greater breadth of investment opportunities: taking your business abroad could attract international investment and you can benefit from opportunities that may not exist in the UK.
+Many governments, for example, offer incentives to companies to do business in their country.

-3. Diversify company markets: by entering new markets you help create a safety net for your revenue stream.
-For an example, if sales are going down in your domestic market, you lean on profit from sales in other regions.
+- Diversify company markets: by entering new markets you help create a safety net for your revenue stream.
+For example, if sales are going down in your domestic market, you lean on profit from sales in other regions.

 What should a company consider before expanding overseas?

-There are several factors to consider when expanding business internationally.
-As you set your sights on international expansion it’s important to think about market attractiveness and whether or not your product is right for the country you want to sell in.
-Other factors to be accounted for before embarking on international growth include:
+There are several factors to consider when planning international business expansions.
+It’s important to think about market attractiveness and whether or not your product is right for the country you want to sell in.
+Other factors to account for before embarking on international growth include:

 - Legal and compliance risks including task and employment regulations

 - Shipping, fulfilment and returns